mpoc/launch-control-xl-sequencer/README.md

-# Teensy 4.1 MIDI Sequencer Project
+# Teensy 4.1 Multi-Channel MIDI Sequencer Project

 ## Project Overview

-This project implements a hardware MIDI sequencer using a Teensy 4.1 microcontroller as the brain and a Novation Launch Control XL as the primary user interface.
-The sequencer acts as a bridge between hardware MIDI devices and computer software, capable of generating and routing MIDI messages through multiple interfaces simultaneously.
+This project implements a multi-channel hardware MIDI sequencer using a Teensy 4.1 microcontroller as the brain and a Novation Launch Control XL as the primary user interface.
+The sequencer features 8 independent channels, each capable of generating 16-step patterns, with a homepage view for channel overview and individual channel editing modes.
+The system acts as a bridge between hardware MIDI devices and computer software, capable of generating and routing MIDI messages through multiple interfaces simultaneously.

 ## Hardware Setup